 Food and Beverages

-Food and beverages are permitted on the bus provided all beverages have a secure cover or lid.
+NEW!
+Consumption of food is prohibited.
+Beverages must be in a spill-proof container.
 Please respect our space and remove any waste when you exit the bus.

 Drinking alcohol or possessing open or unsealed containers of alcohol is prohibited.

 The safest place for a young child while on board the bus is in the arms of an adult.
 If a child is to remain in the stroller during the ride, be sure the child is secured using the restraint system in the stroller.